 - make sure that knowledge management, acquisition and distribution is a continuing process, so that it becomes central to your business' strategy

-Identify the value of knowledge to your business and ways you could exploit it for financial gain - perhaps by:
+You should also identify the value of knowledge to your business and the ways you could exploit it for financial gain.
+Perhaps this may be:

 - selling or licensing your protected intellectual property to others

 Ensure that your knowledge management strategy fits in with your overall business plans.